samanyu200/root-v1.0.1/readme.md

 # Update info
 guys update has come we have added a new file called "updatelog.md" you can read it to sees all the updates of the repo

-# this for ssh access go to the colab and make a new cell
+# this for ssh access go to the colab and make a new cell and run this or go to deepnote and run this command to get a vps
 !curl -sL https://raw.githubusercontent.com/samanyu200/root-v1.1.1/main/vps_ssh_playit.sh | bash